jimmy-guzman/react-starter/README.md

 # React Starter

-> 🍱 Another React Starter using Bun, Vite, TypeScript, tailwindcss and daisyUI.
+> 🍱 Another React Starter using Bun, Vite, TypeScript, tailwindcss, daisyUI and more.

 ## 🐣 Features